shawilayoul/VibeplayAdminDashboard/README.md

 ## 🎯 Key Features

-- ✅ Add/edit/delete songs, albums, and artists
+- ✅ Add/edit/delete songs, playlists, and artists
 - 📁 Upload and manage audio files and images (via Firebase)
-- 👤 Manage users and roles
 - 🔒 Secured access for admins only

 ---